ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

 └── web
 ```

-In production, HTTP requests go through gunicorn and channels requests (websockets) go through daphne.
-Production uses a proxy server for static requests and pass all other requests to gunicorn and daphne
+In production, we use nginx as proxy server to serve static files and ditribute HTTP requests to gunicorn and websocket requests to daphne.
+We use 5 containers

 ```
 Production (docker-compose.yml)